Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-operations.md

 - By far the slowest operation was pow, which is likely because it takes in two doubles and also allows negative inputs
 - The natural log was quite a bit faster than log base 10.
 - cbrt was significantly slower than sqrt
+- Casting to floats is significantly faster than to doubles or ints

 ## Acceleration strategies